PlayEveryWare/eos_plugin_for_unity/docs/docs_on_docs/doc_style_guide.md

 4. [Internal Markdown Reference](#internal-markdown-reference)
 5. [Source Code Contributor Notes](#source-code-contributor-notes)

-Then we go into the main parts of the document, starting with an overview of the document, basically that describes what the doc is and why/how the doc is useful. this section should be marked with the magenta header named 'Overview' followed by an underline. images can be used through out to halp make things more clear.
+Then we go into the main parts of the document, starting with an overview of the document, basically that describes what the document is and why/how the document is useful. this section should be marked with the magenta header named 'Overview' followed by an underline. images can be used through out to halp make things more clear.

 # <div align="center">$\textcolor{deeppink}{\textsf{Overview}}$</div> <a name="overview" />
 ---